JohnMcLear/NFC-Sweet-Spot-Tester/README.md

 A. See previous, previous Answer.

 ## Requirements
-* Laser printer
+* Laser cutter
 * Arduino
-* m6 nuts and bolts
+* 50x m6 nuts and bolts (Various thread sizes) (see pictures)
-* various cables
+* Various cables (see pictures)
+* Breadboard
-* 2x stepper motors (details reqired)
+* 2x stepper motors - 4218S-04
-* 2x stepper motor controllers (details reqired)
+* 2x stepper motor controllers - http://www.schmalzhaus.com/EasyDriver/ v4.3+
 * Threaded rod
+* ATX PSU
+* 2x Switch
+* Arduino Ethernet Shield

 ## Instructions
-Print the hardware using the files in "laser-cutting" Connect all the arduino stuff up and the motors.
+* Laser cut the hardware using the files in "laser-cutting"
+* Connect all the arduino stuff up and the motors.
+(See pictures for reference)
-See pictures for reference
-More details coming soon.
+* Load up the source, change some variables (See top of source).
+* Install NFC Ring App on device, select Scan QR Code.
+Scan a QR Code that has http://nfcring.com/NFC-Sweet-Spot-Test encoded (You can encode this at http://nfcring.com/app).
+Follow the on screen instructions.
+* Power up the Hardware

 ## License
 Apache 2